vestrel00/contacts-android/docs/groups/delete-groups.md

 ## Group memberships are automatically deleted

-When a group is deleted, any membership to that group is deleted automatically by the Contacts Provider.
+When a group is deleted, any memberships to that group are deleted automatically by the Contacts Provider.

+## Deletion is not guaranteed to be immediate

+**Groups may not immediately be deleted**.
+They are marked for deletion and get deleted in the background by the Contacts Provider depending on sync settings and network availability.

+Group **memberships** to those groups marked for deletion are immediately deleted!

+> ℹ️ For more info, read [Sync contact data across devices](./../entities/sync-contact-data.md).